The UK climate is particularly favourable for the breeding and multiplication of slugs.

 Live slug pressure information by postcode at the touch of a button.

 Our app provides the opportunity to view location-specific live slug activity data, along with weather data from over 10,000 weather stations to help anticipate slug activity and plan pellet applications.
-Provides growers and agronomist another tool in making informed decisions on applying pellets.
+Provides growers and agronomists with another tool to aid in making informed decisions on applying slug pellets.

 Input your own trapping data to help create a bespoke slug activity forecast and refine the dataset.